 • Starting on Sept 1, we will allow a limited number of volunteers to come back and help our staff with care and chores (all 60 of our dedicated volunteers were temporarily dismissed as of March 23).

 • We continue to encourage adoption because our pets need homes.
 We are in the midst of our busiest time of the year and our animal numbers continue to increase.
 If interested in adopting, please complete our online application on this website and once approved, we will schedule an appt to visit your desired pet.

 • If you need to contact us by phone, please leave a message and we will get back to you as soon as we can.
 We are often away from the phone to perform animal care duties, so please be patient with us.
 Our shelter number is 715-486-5140.

 GUIDELINES for APPOINTMENTS:

 Visits to meet our available pets will be scheduled once we receive a completed and approved adoption application.
-Visitors coming to our facility are asked to use hand sanitizer and wash their hands frequently.
-We also prefer everyone wears a mask.
+Visitors coming to our facility are asked to wear a mask and use hand sanitizer/wash their hands frequently.

 In addition, we ask you NOT visit the facility if you:

 • Had direct contact with anyone who has been confirmed to have COVID-19 or visited a high risk area within the past 14 days.